EQUIPMENT GUIDE

 Slit Lamp

-We believe every mission hospital should have one full-size slit lamp.
-There are many brands to choose from, but for the most part, a slit lamp is a slit lamp.
-We recommend against spending large sums, as slit lamps are numerous and frequently donated.
-Newer slit lamps with LEDs and the gold standard Haag Streit 900 can cost several thousands of dollars and are not worth the cost for the performance.
+We believe every mission hospital should have at least one full-size slit lamp.
+There are many brands to choose from, but generally, a slit lamp is a slit lamp.
+We advise against spending large sums, as these devices are often donated.
+High-end models like the newer LED slit lamps and the Haag Streit 900 can cost several thousand dollars and are not worth the extra expense for the performance they offer.

-In terms of field use, a portable hand-held slit lamp is extremely useful.
-We recommend several models such as the Topcon SL / Kowa / Keeler / and a new Chinese unit that has just come out.
-Being able to put a slit lamp into a backpack or suitcase adds tremendous ability to diagnose eye complaints on the go.
+For field use, a portable hand-held slit lamp is extremely useful.
+We recommend models such as the Topcon SL, Kowa, and Keeler.
+Being able to pack a slit lamp into a backpack or suitcase adds tremendous capability for diagnosing eye complaints on the go.
+Our top choice for portable slit lamps is the SL2, a Chinese LED portable model.
+This is ideal if luggage and transportation are concerns.
+However, for procedures like foreign body removal, a stationary slit lamp is still necessary.

-Summary: Many options exist for standard slit lamps, just make sure you have extra bulbs — your target price should be between $500-$1000.
-For portable options, the brand names can be purchased between $2000-4000.
+Summary: Many options exist for standard slit lamps, so make sure you have extra bulbs.
+Your target price should be between $500-$1000.
+For portable options, brand names can be purchased for between $2000-$4000.

 CO-Oximeter